 Because the work we do is grounded in equity, the Forum for Community Solutions and the Opportunity Youth Forum make youth leadership a central pillar of our work.
 We believe that young people have the right to represent their own interests, identify their challenges, and design their own solutions to issues that most impact them.
 We seek to ensure that youth expertise and youth-led change are centered at the core of the opportunity youth movement.
 Please visit our Youth Leadership page to learn more about our work in this area.

-Equity Counts: How You Measure and Who You Measure Matters
+Equity Counts/Data For Impact: How You Measure and Who You Measure Matters

-Our most recent project promoting equity is Equity Counts.
-Funded with initial support from The Ballmer Group, Equity Counts will assist Opportunity Youth Forum member communities to increase their capacities for data collection and data use, with a focus on utilizing data to promote equitable outcomes.
+Our data work to promote equity is called Data For Impact, based on earlier work known as Equity Counts.
+Funded with support from The Ballmer Group, these efforts assist Opportunity Youth Forum member communities to increase their capacities for data collection and data use, with a focus on utilizing data to promote equitable outcomes.
 While data and measurement might seem like mundane topics to focus on, we believe they can be fundamental to understanding inequities, and in designing and assessing new efforts that aim to increase equity.
-In our work focused on opportunity youth, for example, we want to make sure that while, perhaps on average, conditions may be improving for youth, we want to also make sure that all different demographics of youth (for example, by gender or by race) are seeing improvements.
-The Equity Counts initiative is designed to, over time, build the ability to perform such analyses and use the data to promote program and systems changes.
+In our work focused on opportunity youth, for example, we want to make sure that if conditions are be improving for youth overall, we want to also make sure that all different demographics of youth (for example, by gender or by race) are seeing improvements.
+The Data For Impact and Equity Counts initiatives are designed to, over time, build the ability to perform such analyses and use the data to promote program and systems changes.

 Opportunity Youth Forum: Putting Equity at the Center